menahishayan/HomeScript/README.md

 ## Examples
 `python homeScript.py MainLight 0`  | Switch off
-`python homeScript.py MainLight 1`  | Switch off
+`python homeScript.py MainLight 1`  | Switch on
 `python homeScript.py MainLight`   | Toggle

 ## Easy Match
 The script doesn't require full names of the accessories.

-For example, if your light is called "MainLight", you can run:
+**For example**, if your light is called "MainLight", you can run:
-`python homeScript.py MainLight 0`
+`python homeScript.py MainLight 0` or
-or `python homeScript.py main 0`
+`python homeScript.py main 0`
-The script will automatically search for matching substrings and toggle the accessory
+The script will automatically search for matching substrings and set the accessory value

 ## Dependencies
  - Python requests library